eqbal/crystal_coin/README.md

 So far, so good.
 We created our simple blockchain and it was relatively easy to make.
 But the problem here is that `CrystalCoin` can only ran on one single machine (it's not distributed/decentralized).

-From now on we'll start using JSON data for `CrystalCoin`, the data will be transactions, so each block’s data field will be a list of some transactions.
+From now on we'll start using JSON data for `CrystalCoin`, the data will be transactions, so each block’s data field will be a list of transactions.

 Each transaction will be a JSON object detailing the `sender` of the coin, the `receiver` of the coin, and the `amount` of CrystalCoin that is being transferred: